-This table summarizes the approximate properties and prices of commonly available filaments.
-You can sort the table by your preferred property then follow the material specific page in the list below to browse prices and data from more manufacturers.
+The table summarizes the properties and average prices of filament materials.
+You can sort the table by your preferred property then follow the material's specific page in the directory to browse prices and data from more manufacturers.
+The table columns can be toggled; density, Shore D, and flexural properties are hidden by default.

 Filament Directory